Intercompany Solutions: Your Business Partner for starting a business in the Netherlands

 Incorporators can decide on the amount of share capital; it can be as low as EUR 1.
 A single share with a corresponding voting right is required as a minimum.
 Shares can have profit and/or voting rights.

 As of January 1, 2006, there is no capital tax with respect to issuing shares.

-The incorporation procedure may take two to five days.
+The incorporation procedure to start a business in the Netherlands may take two to five days.
 The timeframe depends on how complex the shareholding structure is and, also, on the prompt provision of papers by the client.

 Possibility for a remote formation

 Corporate shareholders and directors